 What if bad weather hits during school hours?

-If weather conditions deteriorate during the school day, a decision is made as soon as possible if an early release is needed to get students home safely.
-If weather conditions appear that they will resolve during the school day then students will be kept until regular dismissal time.
+If weather conditions deteriorate during the school day, a decision will be made as soon as possible if an early release is needed to get students home safely.
+If weather conditions appear that they will resolve during the school day, students will be kept until regular dismissal time.

 School bus riders